Understanding Tuition & Fees

 Bryant & Stratton College - Online Tuition & Fees

-Full-time students at Bryant & Stratton College - Online were charged $14,384 in fees and tuition in the 2017 - 2018 school year, prior to corrections for financial aid. $14,256 was the price of tuition.
-The remaining $128 are added fees.
+Full-time students at Bryant & Stratton College - Online were charged $14,384 in fees and tuition in the 2018 - 2019 school year, prior to corrections for financial aid. $14,256 was the price of tuition. $128 was fees.
+Find out more about the net price.

 Regrettably, this college doesn't offer any reductions to in-state students.